 JW Marriott – Griffin Hall

 Check out the latest in virtual reality!
-Open to all badgeholders, the Virtual Cinema exhibition is at the JW Marriott in Griffin Hall on the 2nd floor starting March, 11th to the 13th from 11am-6pm.
+Open to all badgeholders, the Virtual Cinema exhibition is at the JW Marriott in Griffin Hall.
 This exhibition showcases compelling new technology and how it changes the way we tell stories.

 Satellite Venue: AFS Cinema